Azurá Stevens: Dallas Wings (2018–2019)

 In April 2018, Stevens decided to forgo her senior year of college and declare for the 2018 WNBA draft.
 She was a highly rated player expected to be taken in the first round of the draft, and noted for her ability to play "positionless" basketball.

 In her rookie season for the Wings, Stevens mostly came off the bench, averaging 20.6 minutes, 8.9 points, and 4.6 rebounds per game, and was named to the WNBA All-Rookie Team.
 Although the Wings ended the season with a 15–19 losing record, they entered the playoffs as the eighth seed and lost in the first round to the Phoenix Mercury.
 Stevens missed most of the 2019 season with an injury, playing only 9 games where she averaged 16 minutes and 4.8 points per game.
 She later had surgery on her injured foot.

 Chicago Sky (2020–2022)

 Ahead of the 2020 season, the Wings traded Stevens to the Chicago Sky in exchange for Katie Lou Samuelson and first-round pick in the 2021 WNBA draft.
 In reporting ahead of the 2018 draft, multiple outlets had expected the Sky to draft Stevens with the third or fourth pick.
 With the Sky, Stevens was expected to fill a gap in the forward position created by the departure of Astou Ndour.
+Stevens won the 2021 WNBA Finals with the Sky.

-Los Angeles Sparks (2023–present)
+Los Angeles Sparks (2023–2025)

 Ahead of the 2023 season, Stevens signed a two-year contract with the Los Angeles Sparks.
 On August 22, 2024, Stevens signed a one-year contract extension with the Sparks.

+Return to Chicago (2026-present)

+Entering the 2026 season as a free agent, Stevens signed a three-year deal to return to the Chicago Sky.